amgupta2/IntelliCue/documentation/DEVELOPER.md

 ---

-## Continuous Integration
+## Continuous Integration (CI)

-CI is managed via **GitHub Actions**:
+CI is powered by **GitHub Actions** and runs on every push or pull request.

-- Runs on all pushes and PRs
-- Performs:
-  - `pytest` with coverage
+Checks include:
+- Test suite (`pytest --cov`)
-  - Linting via flake8 to enfoce Python PEP 8 Standards
+- Code linting via `flake8` for PEP 8 compliance

-- Test failures or linting errors will block merges
+> CI failures **block merges** into `main`.

 ---

 ## Build & Release Process

-- No formal release tagging yet
+- No versioned releases yet
-- The Slack app is **not published** (runs locally via socket mode)
+- Slack app is **not published** (runs in private dev workspace via socket mode)
-- All deployment is local or manual for now
+- Manual deploys to AWS for now
-- Publishing to Slack Marketplace is a future stretch goal
+- Slack App Marketplace publishing is a future goal

+---

-## Additional Notes:
+## Additional Notes

-- We use Amazon Simple Queue Service (SQS) to manage requests and send JSON files between each individual micro-service or feature.
-If you are encountering issues with PDF generation stalling out, check to see for a backlog of messages in each queue to find the bottleneck.
+- We use **Amazon SQS** to manage message flow across pipeline stages.
+- If a stage hangs (e.g., PDF generation), check the corresponding **SQS queue for backlog** to identify bottlenecks.